Yxild/How2Lua/One.md

 We won't go in depth how to install Luau as that should be already easy by going to the `GitHub > Releases > Latest Version > Files`, so we're just going to teach you some basics from the start.

 ### Variables:
-In Luau, variables are like containers that store information.
-They are crucial for holding data that your program can manipulate.
-Let's break it down:
+Variables are like words which are stored in your brain, They're crucial for holding data that your program can use!<br/>We will show how to use variables below:

 * **Declaration:** We can create a variable, you declare it by giving it a name or also known as an Index.
 Here's an Example: